-The MFD and VELOX series boilers and water heaters are certified for operation in direct vent / sealed combustion systems, which feature combustion air intake ductwork which sources the combustion air supply from outdoors.
+The VELOX series water heaters are certified for operation in direct vent / sealed combustion systems, which feature combustion air intake ductwork which sources the combustion air supply from outdoors.
 The flow of combustion air through this ductwork is maintained by the appliance's internal combustion blower.